Growing Goji Berries is easy and you can also cultivate them easily in pots. Here are all the details on How to Grow Goji Berries!

-Used in traditional Chinese medicine, goji berries are very valuable and nutritious: contain carotenoids, beta carotene, vitamin C, B, E, as well as more than 30 trace elements, antioxidants and 19 amino acids.
-They are truly exceptional, improve the immune system and eyesight.
+Used in traditional Chinese medicine, goji berries are very valuable and nutritious.
+They are rich in carotenoids, beta carotene, vitamin C, B, and E, with more than 30 trace elements, antioxidants, and 19 amino acids.

-The fruits appear as orange-red berries with a bright color in elongated shape, the size of 1-2 cm, with a slightly sour flavor.
-They can be eaten fresh, made into juice or wine and as a snack.
-Bark of this plant can be used in teas and infusions.
+The fruits appear as orange-red berries with a bright color in an elongated shape, with a slightly sour flavor.
+They can be eaten fresh, made into juice or wine, and as a snack.
+The bark of this plant can be used in teas and infusions.

-This highly branched, deciduous and slightly thorny shrub grows up to 3 meters tall and wide in its natural form.
-However, it can be restricted to 1 – 2 m tall, which makes it perfect hedging plant. growing goji berries in pots and containers is also possible.
+This highly branched, deciduous, and slightly thorny shrub grows up to 3-5 feet tall and wide in its natural form.

-Goji berry plant can be propagated by seeds, cuttings, division and layering.
+Goji berry plants can be propagated by seeds, cuttings, division, and layering.

-Transplant seedlings immediately, after 2 weeks to avoid stress in a pot or on the the ground while handing the roots gently.
+- Transplant seedlings immediately after two weeks.
+To avoid stress in a pot or on the ground while handing the roots gently.

 Growing Goji Berries in Pots

-Wolfberry plants are not demanding when it comes to soil, it grows in almost any soil type with good permeability.
-Soil pH should be neutral around 6-6.5.
+Wolfberry plants are not demanding when it comes to soil and grows in almost any soil type with good permeability.
+Soil pH should be neutral, around 6-6.5.

-In the first year, keep the plant well watered.
+In the first year, keep the plant well-watered.
 Maintain the soil moisture in summer.
-In winter, reduce the watering or even there is no need to water if the plant is grown on the ground.
-In pot, water it three times a week in summer, once in winter.
+In winter, reduce the watering, or even there is no need to water if the plant is grown on the ground.
+In the pot, water it three times a week in summer, and once in winter.

 Goji Berry Plant Care

-Goji berry plant bears fruit on the present year’s wood, that is grown in the fall or spring.
-Pruning is done to limit the height of plant, improve light penetration and air circulation and to encourage the growth of lateral branches to increase fruit production.
-Pruning is done at the time when plant is not actively growing, usually in early spring to remove lanky canes, dead and damaged wood, and shorten laterals.
+Goji berry plant bears fruit on the present year’s wood grown in the fall or spring.
+Pruning is done to limit the height of the plant, improve light penetration and air circulation, and encourage the growth of lateral branches to increase fruit production.

-As with many other plants this technique is implied to stimulate the development of lateral branches.
-To perform the pinching, just press the stem between thumb and forefinger around the apex in order to remove the top.
+As with many other plants, this technique is implied to stimulate the development of lateral branches.
+To perform the pinching, just press the stem between the thumb and forefinger around the apex in order to remove the top.

-If growing conditions are met, goji plant are not prone to any specific pests or diseases.
-Its leaves can be eaten by slugs or caterpillars and fruits are eaten by birds
+If growing conditions are met, goji plants are not prone to any specific pests or diseases.
+Its leaves can be eaten by slugs and fruits are eaten by birds and caterpillars.

-When growing goji berries, you must know that the plant takes at least two years to produce fruits and reaches its full capacity in 4 to 5 years.
+When growing goji berries, you must know that the plant takes at least 2-3 years to produce fruits and reaches its full capacity in 4 to 5 years.
 Harvesting is done when fruits are soft and red.
-You can eat them fresh or store.